 I’ve been there.
 Learn from my mistakes and triumphs.

 I’ve provided my experiences and research in hopes that it can help you manage and avoid some of the frustrations I’ve gone through.

 Navigating the blog

-Learn about ways to manage work life while living with a chronic illness/condition.
-Whether it’s learning about benefits and accommodations that may be available to you, work from home options, how to increase your focus and productivity and more.
+Discover ways to manage work life while living with a chronic illness/condition: benefits and accommodations that could make work less challenging, how to increase your focus and productivity and more.

-Read about my life-changing journey, how symptoms developed over the course of one month in August 2010, the numerous doctor appointments, disappointments, frustrations, depression, acceptance, perseverance, and hope.
+Read about my life-changing journey, how everything changed in just one month, the numerous doctor appointments, disappointments, frustrations, depression, acceptance, perseverance, and hope.